-This opportunistic interpretation of the phenomena appears reasonable if and only if researchers are aware of the tentativeness and conventionality of their assumptions.
+This pragmatic interpretation of the phenomena appears reasonable if and only if researchers are aware of its {\em relativity} with respect to the tests and attempts of falsification involved; and also acknowledge the tentativeness and conventionality of their assumptions.

-{\bf Acknowledgements} \\ The author gratefully acknowledges discussions with Cristian Calude, as well as the kind hospitality of the {\it Centre for Discrete Mathematics and Theoretical Computer Science (CDMTCS)} of the {\it Department of Computer Science at The University of Auckland.} This work was also supported by {\it The Department for International Relations} of the {\em Vienna University of Technology.}
+{\bf Acknowledgements} \\ The author gratefully acknowledges the kind hospitality of the {\it Centre for Discrete Mathematics and Theoretical Computer Science (CDMTCS)} of the {\it Department of Computer Science at The University of Auckland.} The {\em ``Poincar{\'e} box''} {\it versus} {\em ``Born box}'' comparison emerged during a walk with Cristian Calude discussing differences of classical {\em versus} quantum randomness at the Boulevard Saint-Germain in Paris.
+This work was also supported by {\it The Department for International Relations} of the {\em Vienna University of Technology.}